 Having said that, we did not become stubborn about the MonoClone or infatuated by the idea, the wines had to deliver.
 If they did not, we would have gone back to blending the clones.
 Our MonoClone focus has produced compelling wines, and so here we are, almost a decade later enjoying unique, compelling wines – all so different but sharing the same commitment to elegance, length, and complexity.
 Vive la différence!

 2014 had a moderate winter resulting in an earlier start to the vintage.
 We enjoyed a cool spring and a good fruit set.
 Overall it was a temperate, gentle growing season that helped to nurture complexity, length, and concentration along with quality and consistency both in and among our vineyards.
-While the persistent drought was concerning in some areas, our cool, coastal sites remained unaffected – in fact L’Ambroise’s vineyard has and remains dry farmed – no irrigation.
+While the persistent drought was concerning in some areas, our cool, coastal sites remained unaffected – in fact, L’Ambroise’s vineyard was and remains dry-farmed – no irrigation.

-We selected these three specific MonoClone Pinot Noirs side by side, because they illustrate best our quest for crafting wines of great range and personality.
+If you have the opportunity to enjoy our different MonoClone Pinot Noirs side by side, they illustrate best our quest for crafting wines of great range and personality.
 All born and raised under the same roof, but they could not be more different; as siblings they complement each other.
 This is why we make Pinot!

 2014 L'ESPÉRANCE Pinot Noir, Sonoma Coast